A model of the ball lightning

+After many years I decided to rewrite the article about electromagnetic model of the ball lightning, which was first published in Russian in 1980~\cite{ig2}, and later in 1992~\cite{ig}.

-Electromagnetic models of ball lightning are considered, for instance, in papers~\cite{kap}-\cite{kul} notwithstanding the work~\cite{smi}, where it is said that they can not explain the observed parameters.
-Most of the authors treat it as a plasma formation.
-In particular, in~\cite{zen} the ball lightning is supposed to be a cavity with radiation locked by surrounding plasma.
+Electromagnetic models of ball lightning were considered, for instance, in papers~\cite{kap}-\cite{kul} though in~\cite{smi}, it is said that they can not explain the observed parameters.
+Most of the authors treated the ball lightning as a plasma formation.
+In particular, in~\cite{zen} the ball lightning was supposed to be a cavity with radiation locked by surrounding plasma.

-Here we propose another model~\cite{ig2} that can be visualized as a shock wave of a point explosion in the atmosphere.
-This shock wave can be stopped and frozen by a powerful laser discharge inside the wave if it arises in such a mode, that photon undergoes the total internal reflection at the interface of the shock wave front.
-In other words the ball lightning is a thin spherical layer filled with electromagnetic radiation retained because of the total internal reflection, and the layer itself is conserved because of electrostriction forces created by the radiation.
-This model can explain both the high energy and the long life of the ball lightning.
+One similar model was also considered in~\cite{ig2}.
+In that model the photons were contained in a sphere surrounded by a gas with anomalous dispersion at frequency of the stored radiation.
+There and in~\cite{ig} it was also considered another model which can be visualized as a shock wave of a point explosion in the atmosphere.
+This shock wave can be stopped and frozen by a powerful laser discharge behind the shock wave front, if it arises in whispering gallery mode.
+The stopped shock represents a thin spherical shell filled with electromagnetic radiation.
+Radiation is retained in the shell because of the total internal reflection, and the shell is kept integer because of electrostriction forces and surface tension created by the radiation.

+This model can explain both the high energy and the long life time of the ball lightning.
 More over it throws some light on the nature of other phenomena, such as hurricane and tornado and can be used in many other branches of physics.
+In~\cite{tor} it is also described how such a model can explain unusual properties of the ball lightning, its ability to penetrate indoors through slits and windowpanes, and to move against wind.

 To show how the model works we use an analogy with quantum mechanics of a particle.
-Since the stationary equation for electromagnetic potential (for simplicity we use here the scalar approximation)
+Since the stationary equation for electric field $E$ (for simplicity we use here the scalar approximation)